can a property owner block an easement can a property owner block an easement

 Required Legal Procedures

 Blocking an easement often involves legal action, where the owner files a lawsuit requesting modification or termination.
 This process might require demonstrating one of the valid reasons for blocking, supported by documents such as historical records, maps, or expert testimony.
-Court approval is usually necessary unless there’s mutual agreement with the dominant estate.
+Court approval is usually necessary unless there’s a mutual agreement with the dominant estate.
 Owners must follow jurisdiction-specific statutes and ordinances, ensuring their case aligns with legal precedents and property law guidelines.

 Case Studies and Examples